Lviv: Print and media

 Starting in the 20th century a new movement started with authors from Central Europe.
 In Lviv a small neo-romantic group of authors formed around the lyricist Schmuel Jankev Imber.
 Small print offices produced collections of modern poems and short stories and through emigration a large networkwas established.
 A second smaller group in the 1930s tried to create a connection between avantgarde art and Yiddish culture.
 Members of this group were Debora Vogel, Rachel Auerbach and Rachel Korn.
-The Holocaust destroyed this movement with Debora Vogel amongst many other Yiddish authors murdered by the Germans in the 1940s.
+The Holocaust destroyed this movement with Debora Vogel amongst a number of other Yiddish authors murdered by the Germans in the 1940s.